vidarh/writing-a-compiler-in-ruby/README.md

  of expressions currently present in the compiler itself.
  * The AST transformation steps (in transform.rb) gives identical results under the compiler itself and MRI.
- * The bootstrapped compiler does currently fail during code generation.
- Based on experience getting transform.rb working, it appears likely this is down to problems with lowering method arguments into a closure (compiler bug).
- It is likely I will also find missing parts of the standard library to fill in.
  * I have a GC under preparation (it is working, but I need to put some effort into cleaning things up); **A new blog post or two that covers integration of the GC is coming as a continuation of the original series**
  (currently I'm unsure if I'll finish that before or after making the bootstrapped